ARS-coding/OOP-TMDB-movie-website/readme.md

 - DONE The director name (https://developers.themoviedb.org/3/movies/get-movie-credits, crew[i].job == "director", return crew[i].name)
 - DONE The movie rating and how many votes has it received (https://api.themoviedb.org/3/movie/550?api_key=ecfdd3d5230c96c392fc9421937894a9 voteAverage,voteCount)

-### Functionality
+### DONE Functionality
 - DONE Clicking an actor in the main actors should go to the single actor page.
 (Eventlisteners for actors just like eventlisteners for movies in homepage)

-### Other requirements
+### DONE Other requirements
 - DONE There's an issue with duplication (undefined in the movie page) in the movie page that has to be fixed (and you need to open the site and read the code to fix it)
 - Style the page however you like

-## Actor List Page
+## STYLE IT Actor List Page
-Displays a list of actors styles in the same way as the movies list page, but with the actor photo and the actor name.
+-DONE Displays a list of actors styles in the same way as the movies list page, but with the actor photo and the actor name.
 Clicking any actor should go to the Single Actor Page.
-CSS should most certainly be reused here!
+CSS should most certainly be reused here! (https://developers.themoviedb.org/3/people/get-popular-people, can check for known_for_department "Acting" to be sure to get only actors later on)

-## Single Actor Page
+## STYLE IT Single Actor Page
 This page can be reached by clicking on an actor in the actors list page or the credits in the single movie page.

-### Data Display
+### DONE Data Display
 - DONE The actor name (https://api.themoviedb.org/3/person/819?api_key=ecfdd3d5230c96c392fc9421937894a9&language=en-US)
 - DONE The actor gender (gender, 1:Female, 2:Male)
 - DONE A picture of the actor (profile_path)